paulschwarz/spring-dotenv/README.md

 EXAMPLE_NAME=Paul
 ```

 This file is *yours* and does not belong in source control.
-Its entire purpose is to allow you to set environment variables during development.
+Its entire purpose is to allow you to set environment variables locally in your development environment.

 Now set the variable in the environment and notice that it has higher precedence than the value set in the .env file.